Over a period of 75 years during the last century, Singapore was one of the most important centres for the record industry in Southeast Asia.

 In the early 1960s, the record industry in Singapore was still dominated by EMI (as had been the case since the 1920s).
-The organisation was famously conservative when it came to signing up local talent in Asia, and the company probably saw no reason to go beyond the well established forms of local popular music such as Malay kronchong and Chinese opera, which it had been recording for many years.
+The organisation was famously conservative when it came to signing up local talent in Asia, and the company probably saw no reason to go beyond the well-established forms of local popular music such as Malay kronchong and Chinese opera, which it had been recording for many years.

 Despite the existence of a few small record companies in Singapore like Horse Brand and Ruby in the early 1960s, there was little significant competition for huge multinational companies like EMI as the minor labels restricted their activities to niche markets since they could not hope to compete with the resources available to EMI in terms of distribution and publicity.

 It was not until 1963 that a record company decided to release a record by a Singapore pop band.
 The company was Philips, and the record was by the band The Crescendos.
-Although it has been claimed that the 1961 concert in Singapore by Cliff Richard and the Shadows inspired the emergence of the local guitar-based pop bands that have become so well known as representative of 1960s Singapore music, it was really the phenomenal success of the first record by the Crescendos that caused the industry to finally realise that recording local pop music had the potential to be a money-making venture.
+Although it has been claimed that the 1961 concert in Singapore by Cliff Richard and The Shadows inspired the emergence of the local guitar-based pop bands that have become so well known as representative of 1960s Singapore music, it was really the phenomenal success of the first record by The Crescendos that led the industry to finally realise that recording local pop music had the potential to be a money-making venture.

 The Crescendos’ first recording, released by Philips in 1963, was the first recording by a Singapore pop band to be released by a recording company.
 National Archives of Singapore.

 By 1965, Philips had initiated a series of local releases that eventually resulted in a very fine catalogue of local pop releases over the next few years.
 Other labels were quick to follow suit, and soon several small local labels began actively recording a wide range of local popular music.
 Between 1965 and 1969, over 120 different labels released local recordings in Singapore.
-This figure did not include the long established EMI labels (Columbia, Pathe, Parlophone, Regal, Odeon, etc.), or any of the numerous labels based in Malaysia, Indonesia, Hong Kong, Taiwan and elsewhere that were also distributed (and sometimes pressed) in Singapore, or the many British, European and US labels that released material recorded in those countries for the Singapore market.
+This figure did not include the long established EMI labels (Columbia, Pathe, Parlophone, Regal, Odeon, etc), or any of the numerous labels based in Malaysia, Indonesia, Hong Kong, Taiwan and elsewhere that were also distributed (and sometimes pressed) in Singapore, or the many British, European and US labels that released material recorded in those countries for the Singapore market.

 The recording commemorating the official opening of Philips Phonographic Industries Ltd. Author.